netcovoiturage/hello-world/README.md

 # hello-world

-just for fun
+Try to handle GH flow.
-try to handle GH flow.
+Start to study hot to work with git.
-start to lerning hot to work with git. do some tutorials.
+Do some tutorials.